gdlc/STAT_COMP/INCLASS/INCLASS_16.md

 ## Submission to Gradescope

 For your submission to grade scope provide an R-script named `assignment.R` (match case).

-Your script must read the data using **Script 1** (above).
+Your script must read the data using **Script 1** (above) and then it should generate the bootstrap samples and estimate the confidence bounds.

-Your script should include 2 matrices named CI.LP and CI.BS, each assigned to the confidence bands obtained using Linear predictor and Boostrap methods respectively.
+Your script should include 2 matrices named `CI.LP` and `CI.BS`, each assigned to the confidence bands obtained using Linear predictor and Boostrap methods respectively.